 The novel coronavirus outbreak has been declared a pandemic by the World Health Organization (WHO).
 Numerous countries, including the United States, have implemented travel or entry restrictions at their ports of entry.
 These changes will impact nonimmigrant visa holders as well as certain immigrants.
 The outbreak has severely disrupted immigration services and proceedings within the United States.

-As of April 28, 2020 USCIS is still accepting and receipting applications.
-However, all in-person appointments have been cancelled until at least May 3rd.
+As of June 23rd, 2020 USCIS is still accepting and receipting applications.

 We will update this page regularly with information about COVID-19 and its effect on U.S. immigration.